Yann Demange

-Yann Demange (born November 7, 1977) is a French film and television director of French and Algerian parents, who grew up in London.
+Yann Demange (born 1977) is a French film and television director of French and Algerian descent, who grew up in London.
 After directing the well-received television series Dead Set (2008) and Top Boy (2011), he made his directorial film debut with the critically acclaimed independent film '71 (2014), for which he received the British Independent Film Award for Best Director.

 Biography

 Born in Paris to a French mother and an Algerian father, Demange moved to London with his mother and two older half-brothers when he was two years old, initially to the south of the city, then the west.
-His parents split up shortly after the family moved to London, and between the ages of four and 12 Demange was raised in two four-year placements in foster care in Essex, one with a French-speaking family and the other with a white Cockney family.
+His parents split up shortly after the family moved to London, and between the ages of four and twelve, Demange was raised in two four-year placements in foster care in Essex, one with a French-speaking family and the other with a white Cockney family.
 He was originally given the first name Mounir, however one of his half-brothers convinced his mother to change it so he could avoid discrimination for having an Arabic name, so after his parents split his first name was changed to Yann and Mounir became his middle name.
 Although he is a French citizen, Demange has said that he does not have a single sense of national identity and that he primarily describes himself as a Londoner.

 In the summer of 1991, shortly before the outbreak of the country's Civil War, he travelled to Algeria to meet his extended family: on this trip he saw The Battle of Algiers for the first time, a film in which an aunt of Demange's appeared as one of the film's many non-professional actors.
 He has said that the awareness of his aunt's role in the film strengthened his love for the medium: "As absurd as it sounds, on some level I think I felt like I had discovered an inheritance to some sort of personal lineage in movies".
 He began his career at age 18 as a runner on the set of music videos, before enrolling at an arts foundation at the London College of Printing.
 He later made observational documentaries for General Electric.